Hadokane/CI_PP2_HUG/README.md

 - Special Skill (Included to add interest, humour and personality to each member.)
 - A tag at the bottom of the card that reads `"Replace?"` to reinforce the action the user is about to take, providing further feedback on their interactions.

-Below I have included a selection of "VICTORY" Cards from my playtesters.
+Below I have included a selection of "VICTORY" cards from my playtesters.

 <details><summary>User #1</summary><img src="assets/images/docs/play_session/user_1.png" alt="User #1"></details>